-Step 1 Youth complete the Gallup-HOPE Index (GHI) assessment to measure their attitudes and feelings about hope, dignity, entrepreneurship, financial literacy and well being in order to gain insight into how they envision their economic future.
+Step 1 Youth complete the Gallup-HOPE Index (GHI) each Fall to measure their attitudes and feelings about hope, dignity, entrepreneurship, financial literacy and well being in order to gain insight into how they envision their economic future.

 Step 2 Youth are then led through HOPE’s award winning five hour financial dignity program, Banking on Our Future (BOOF).
 BOOF gives youth access to the knowledge and tools they need to take control of their financial futures—with a message of empowerment, responsibility, and hope.

 Step 3 HOPE Business In A Box - It starts with an idea

 Youth complete the five hour HBIAB primer course on entrepreneurship.
 Students will learn the process of turning a personal interest, dream and skill into a viable business idea and the art of pitching that idea.
 This course will be taught by local professionals and business owners.